-The Dutch Government has developed a systematic framework under which Offshore Wind Farm Zones are designated.
-Any location outside these Wind Farm Zones are not eligible to receive a permit.
-Within the designated Wind Farm Zones the government decides the specific sites where wind farms can be constructed using a so-called Wind Farm Site Decision ('Kavelbesluit').
+The Dutch Government has developed a systematic framework under which offshore wind farm zones are designated.
+Any location outside these zones is not eligible to receive a permit.
+Within the designated zones the Government decides the specific sites where wind farms can be constructed, as outlined in a so-called Wind Farm Site Decision ('kavelbesluit').
 This contains conditions for building and operating a wind farm on a specific site.
 The Dutch Government provides all relevant site data and Dutch transmission system operator TenneT is responsible for grid connection.

-Winners of the site development tenders will be granted a permit to build a wind farm according to the Offshore Wind Energy Act (Wet windenergie op zee), a SDE+ grant and offered a grid connection to the main land.
-The Government provides site data, which can be used for the preparation of bids for these tenders.
+Winners of the site development tenders will be granted a permit to build a wind farm according to the Offshore Wind Energy Act (Wet Windenergie op zee), a SDE+ grant and offered a grid connection to the mainland.
+The Ministry of Economic Affairs provides site data, which can be used for the preparation of bids for these tenders.
 This system is expected to contribute to cost savings.